Skip to content

 “We post an employee to Poland — what about A1 and social security?”

 For employers posting an employee into Poland from another EU/EEA country.
-This page is general information, not legal or tax advice.

 Which direction is this?
 This page covers the inbound direction — a foreign employer sending someone to work in Poland.
 If instead you are a Polish company or sole trader posting staff abroad and need an A1 from ZUS, that is a different service in a different direction, handled by Biuro Rachunkowe Precyzja, our parent firm.